Super Lawyers

 Williams v.
 Greater Baltimore Medical Center

 This is a birth injury medical malpractice case filed on behalf of a two-year-old child in Baltimore County alleging shoulder dystocia lead to a permanent brachial plexus injury against GBMC, a doctor, and related entities.
-This case was filed in Health Claims Arbitration on August 19th, 2016.
-It is the 414th medical malpractice case filed in Maryland in 2016.
+This case was filed in Health Claims Arbitration.

 Summary of Plaintiff’s Allegations